Auckland is truly a must-see, and worth any amount of time flying

-Auckland, the City of Sails always has it’s modern arms open wide to tourists who are ready to take a usually long range flight to actually be in the part of the world which is down under.
-With beautiful nature and great heritage, Auckland is a truly a must-see, and worth any amount of time flying.
+Auckland, the City of Sails with beautiful nature and great heritage, always has it’s modern arms open wide to tourists who are ready to take a usually long range flight to actually be in the part of the world which is down under.

 The second step to immerse yourself in New Zealand is the Maritime Museum.
 A nation surrounded by sea, the interactions with it have shaped and defined New Zealand and Auckland as they are now.
 This is a very dynamic and modern museum, and comprises every bit of maritime history in New Zealand, from early Polynesian migrations to modern-day yachting.
 The museum also offers an excellent in-depth experience, the opportunity of sailing Waitemata Harbor aboard a heritage vessel!

 The Sky Tower

 To see the city in all its glory, an outstanding observatory is the Sky Tower - no less than 1,082 feet/329 meters up in the air.
 Adventure lovers can experience a controlled leap off the open observation deck.
 Even for the more serene types, the tower reserves a tiny sinister twist: looking all the way down at the ground, the floor is made of glass.
 Get ready to watch adults taking baby steps while kids jump enthusiastically and laughing.